mahika-c/wikipedia_webscraper/README.md

 - Q7 - For inputs, I will accept any award category for which a movie can win, because you can find the country associated with a movie on the movie's website.
 When accessing the country fields, I had to deal with different formats, such a singular country and multiple listed countries.
-When there were multiple countries, sometimes they were listed under <li> tags, and sometimes they were listed separated by <br>, so I accounted for these cases in my code.
+When there were multiple countries, sometimes they were listed under li tags, and sometimes they were listed separated by br, so I accounted for these cases in my code.

 The method will print nothing under a year when an award category didn't exist in that year.
 For instance, Best Picture or Best Interntl Film didn't exist in certain years.
 So the tally just simply will skip over the years.